observers-nasa/eartheye/docs/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+## How to deploy to the free Github hosting
 ### `npm run deploy`

 Deploys the app to your `gh-pages` branch.